nanomsg/nanomsg/README.md

 6.  `% sudo cmake --build . --target install`
 7.  `% sudo ldconfig` (if on Linux)

+### Cross-compilation

+If cross-compiling for a different architecture (e.g. arm), you have to add some extra parameters to the cmake call.

+As of commit ee032fed911, a toolchain file `arm-linux-gnueabihf.cmake` exists in the root directory.
+It contains compiler information for the GCC ARM Linux compiler and has to be passed to CMake in the build configuration stage.
+In addition, a different install directory has to be provided so that the arm compiler can find the installed libraries/headers.

+1.  `% mkdir build`
+2.  `% cd build`
+3.  `% cmake -DCMAKE_TOOLCHAIN_FILE=../linux-arm.cmake \
+             -DCMAKE_INSTALL_PREFIX=/usr/arm-linux-gnueabihf ..`
+4.  `% cmake --build .`
+5.  `% ctest .`
+6.  `% sudo cmake --build . --target install`
+7.  `% sudo ldconfig` (if on Linux)

 ## Windows

 This assumes you are in a command or powershell window and have